Vigil honors Rogers teen found shot in head

-ROGERS -- Dozens of Rogers High School students came out Thursday night to support Laquita Nguyen and to honer their classmate -- her deceased daughter.
+ROGERS -- Dozens of Rogers High School students came out Thursday night to support Laquita Nguyen and to honor their classmate -- her deceased daughter.

 Nguyen held a framed photograph of her 17-year-old daughter, Alexus.